PreschoolKindergartenFirst Grade

 Chapter 3: The Connection to Critical Thinking

 Storytelling is a low-stakes way for a child to practice problem-solving and critical thinking.
-They are constantly making predictions, considering alternatives, and thinking about the consequences of a character’s actions.
+During a story, kids naturally make predictions, consider alternatives, and think about what might happen because of a character’s choices.

 How to Practice:

 • Ask Open-Ended Questions: Pause during a story and ask, “What do you think will happen next?” or “What would you do if you were the bear?”
-This prompts them to think critically and express their own ideas.
+This helps them think critically and share their ideas.

 • Connect to Real Life: After a story, you can say, “Remember how the rabbit was feeling sad because he couldn't find his friend?
 How do you think our friend feels when we share our toys with them?”
-This builds empathy and helps them apply the lessons from the story to their own lives.
+This builds empathy and helps the lessons from the story show up in everyday life.

 Frequently asked questions